kubernetes-study-guide/Kubernetes-Study-Guide/08_networking_basics/README.md

 options ndots:5
 ```

-So all we need to do is create dns entries in our internal dns server (kube-dns).
+So all we need to do to use this dns service, is create dns entries in our internal dns server (kube-dns).
 That's done by creating service objects.
 There are different types of service objects, such as nodePort, and ClusterIP service.
 We'll cover them later.